tarwn/lessthandot-hugo/blogs/content/posts/2012-11-29-java-training-day-4.md

   * Concurrent Implementations &#8211; Implementations designed for highly concurrent use.

     Wrapper Implementations &#8211; Add functionality, such as synchronization, to other implementations.
-  * Convenience Implementations &#8211; High-performance &#8220;mini-implementations&#8221; of the collection interfaces.
+  * Convenience Implementations &#8211; High-performance “mini-implementations” of the collection interfaces.
   * Abstract Implementations &#8211; Partial implementations of the collection interfaces to facilitate custom implementations.
   * Algorithms &#8211; Static methods that perform useful functions on collections, such as sorting a list.
   * Infrastructure &#8211; Interfaces that provide essential support for the collection interfaces.